w-erica/minesweeper/README.md

 ====================

 How to run (after downloading files):
-- compile with "javac -cp .:junit-platform-console-standalone-1.3.2.jar:cis110.jar *.java" if there aren't class files
+- compile with "javac *.java" if there aren't class files
 - “java Minesweeper” (no quotes) to run

 How to play: